+We are grateful to Daniela Calzetti, Andrea Ferrara, Kohei Inayoshi, Roberto Maiolino, Gabriele Pezzulli, Fengwu Sun, and Zu Yan for useful discussions; Jos\'e M. Diego for providing us the most updated magnification value for our source; Raphael Hviding for making his Python package \textsc{unite} public and instructing us for its use; and Elka Rusta and Stefania Salvadori for providing us their galaxy SED models with hybrid Pop III stellar populations.
+We also thank the anonymous referee for a useful and constructive report.

 This work is based on observations made with the NASA/ESA/CSA JWST.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with the JWST GTO program PID 1208.
-Some of the data products presented in this paper were retrieved from the Dawn JWST Archive (DJA).
+The specific observations analyzed here can be accessed via \dataset[doi: 10.17909/pyr9-5r43]{https://doi.org/10.17909/pyr9-5r43}.
+Some of the analyzed data products were retrieved from the Dawn JWST Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.
 Also based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 526555.

 KIC and RNC acknowledge funding from the Dutch Research Council (NWO) through the award of the Vici Grant VI.C.212.036.

 \facilities{{\sl JWST, HST}}.